 On March 1957, the aircraft carrier began sea trials in the English Channel.
 After completion of the seaworthiness, the Bonaventure sailed to her home port Halifax, Nova Scotia, June 26 1957.

 1964 Mid-life refit and ultimate fate.

-In 1964, 7 years after purchasing the HMCS Bonaventure from the English government, Canadian Navy called for a mid life refit of Bonaventure.
+In 1964, 7 years after purchasing the HMCS Bonaventure from the English government, the Canadian Navy called for a mid-life refit of Bonaventure.
 While the Canadian Naval Board already planned on the carrier’s upcoming refit in order to extend the aircraft carrier’s service..

 They didn’t expect the numbers, the cost that was associated with the refit to rise out of control.

 This aircraft carrier is only 10 years old.
-Life expectancy of an aircraft carrier 15-40 years
+The life expectancy of an aircraft carrier 15-40 years

 1970, 3 years after spending 17 million on a refitting the Bonnie, our Canadian military decided to cut spending in the armed forces and the Bonaventure was on their hit list.
 Bonaventure was decommissioned at Halifax on 3 July 1970, and sold for disposal and bought by Tung Chen S Steel Company of Taiwan for scrap and broken up in 1971.